-We gained an understanding of the legal and regulatory framework applicable to the Academy and the sector in which it operates and considered the risk of material misstatement in respect of irregularities, including fraud and non-compliance with laws and regulations.
-This included those regulations directly related to the financial statements, including financial reporting and tax legislation and academy sector regulations including GDPR, employment law, health and safety and safeguarding.
+We gained an understanding of the legal and regulatory framework applicable to the academy and the sector in which is operates and considered the risk of material misstatement in respect of irregularities, including fraud and non-compliance with laws and regulations in particular those regulations directly related to the financial statements, including financial reporting, and tax legislation.
+This included those regulations directly related to the financial statements, including compliance with Companies Act 2006, Charities Act 2011 and academy sector regulations.

 The risks were discussed with the audit team and we remained alert to any indications of non-compliance throughout the audit.
-We carried out specific procedures to address the risks identified.
+We canied out specific procedures to address the risks identified.
 These included the following:

 - We reviewed systems and procedures to identify potential areas of management override risk.
-In particular, we carried out testing of journal entries and other adjustments for appropriateness, and evaluating the business rationale of any large or unusual transactions to determine whether they were significant to our assessment. - We reviewed key controls, authorisation procedures and decision making processes for any unusual or one-off transactions. - We reviewed minutes of Trustee Board meetings and other relevant sub-committees of the Board and agreed the financial statement disclosures to underlying supporting documentation. - We have made enquiries of the Accounting Officer and senior management team to identify laws and regulations applicable to the Academy.
-We assessed details of any breaches where applicable in order to assess the impact upon the Academy. - We have reviewed any correspondence with the ESFA / DfE and the procedures in place for the reporting of incidents to the Trustees including reporting of any serious incidents to the Regulator if necessary.
+In particular, we carried out testing of journal entries and other adjustments for appropriateness. - We reviewed key controls, authorisation procedures and decision making processes for any unusual or one-off transactions. - We reviewed minutes of Board of Trustees meetings and other relevant sub-committees of the Board such as the Finance Committee and agreed the financial statement disclosures to underlying supporting documentation. - We have made enquiries of the Accounting Officer and senior management team to identify laws and regulations applicable to the Trust.
+We assessed details of any breaches where applicable in order to assess the impact upon the Trust. - We reviewed the risk management processes and procedures in place including a review of the Risk Register and Board Assurance Reporting and the Internal Scrutiny Reports.